-a) that the volume of advance publication information (API) on satellite networks or systems subject to the coordination procedure under Section II of Article 9 of the Radio Regulations has been steadily increasing in recent years;
+a) that the volume of advance publication information (API), coordination requests (CR/C), notification, application of Appendices 30, 30A and 30B for satellite networks or systems has been steadily increasing in recent years;

-b) that this increasing trend may be due in part to the fact that there is no cost-recovery fee for these APIs;

-c) that the Bureau has also observed that many of the APIs are not followed by a coordination request within the period of 24 months prescribed under No. 9.5D;

-d) that a significant amount of effort is therefore required to update the relevant databases by deleting either in total or partially the obsolete APIs,
+b) that a significant amount of effort is required to maintain the relevant databases;

-considering further

-a) that a paperless electronic approach for the submission of APIs on satellite networks would make API information readily accessible to all, and would limit the workload for administrations and the Bureau in the processing of APIs for satellite networks or systems subject to coordination;
+c) that a paperless electronic approach for the submission of satellite network filings would make this information readily accessible to all, and would limit the workload for administrations and the Bureau in the processing of these filings,

-b) that, at the end of 24-month period prescribed in No. 9.5D, the entries will automatically be removed from the list;

-c) that coordination requests that are submitted within the 24-month period, together with relevant API information (date of receipt, nominal orbital position), will then be processed and entered in the SNS database in the normal way,

 noting

-a) that the API requested under Section IB of Article 9 of the Radio Regulations contains only a limited amount of information, the most pertinent being the date of receipt of complete information, the frequency bands and, for GSO networks, the orbital position;

-b) that the current API publication will continue to apply to the advance publication of information on satellite networks or systems which are not subject to coordination procedures under Section II of Article 9,
+a) that, through Circular Letters CR/363 and CR/376, the Bureau informed administrations that a web-based application (SpaceWISC) is available as of 1 March 2015 for the submission and publication of API notices for satellite networks or systems subject to coordination and for the administrations’ comments under No. 9.5B;

+b) that, through Circular Letter CR/360, the Bureau informed administrations that a web-based on-line distribution of the International Frequency Information Circular BR IFIC (Space services) on DVD-ROM in ISO format was developed, allowing the data to be available without delay on the BR IFIC publication date and administrations to get a secure local reproduction of the BR IFIC (Space services) DVD-ROM,

 resolves

-that administrations shall submit API using a secure paperless electronic approach upon being advised that the means for electronic submission of API for satellite networks or systems subject to coordination has been implemented and upon receiving assurances that such means are indeed secure,
+that administrations shall submit all satellite network filings using a secure paperless electronic approach upon being advised that the means for such an electronic submission of a satellite network filing for satellite networks or systems has been implemented and upon receiving assurances that such means are indeed secure,

 instructs the Director of the Radiocommunication Bureau

-to implement a secure paperless electronic approach for the electronic submission and publication of API for satellite networks or systems subject to coordination, taking into account the conditions mentioned in the resolves of this resolution.
+1 to implement a secure paperless electronic approach for the electronic submission and publication of satellite network filings for satellite networks or systems, taking into account the conditions mentioned in the resolves of this resolution;

+2 to study and implement, as appropriate, a consolidated approach for both the electronic submission of satellite network filings and their related correspondence.

 5 Issue E – Failure of a satellite during the bringing into use period